timborn/shiller-CAPE/readme.txt

 compared to 2.94% last month and 3.48% last year.
 This is lower than the long term average of 6.81%."

+Combine this with the 10 year TIPS yield to get Excess Cape Yield.
+This is the difference between inflation-adjusted Treasury yields and the cyclically adjusted earnings yield.
+Supposedly Shiller prefers this to CAPE these days.
+And it seems to be a metric in The Missing Billionaires.

 See Also
 ========
 "Can The CAPE Ratio Predict Stock Market Returns?",